-Ms. Elin Crook is currently pursuing a B.S. in earth systems science, with a concentration in GIS and remote sensing as well as a degree in Russian language studies from University of Alabama, Huntsville.
+Ms. Elin Crook received a B.S. in earth systems science, with a concentration in GIS and remote sensing as well as a degree in Russian language studies from University of Alabama, Huntsville.
 She serves as Lab Technician and GIS Assistant for TVAR.

 Mr. Nicholas Simpson holds a B.A. degree in anthropology from University of West Florida.
 He serves as an advanced field and laboratory technician for TVAR.
 Mr. Simpson's main interests include pre-Columbian and contact period in South and Central America as well as bioarchaeology.

 Mr. Jeremy Spoons received a B.S. in geography with minors in English and anthropology from Jacksonville State University.
 Mr. Spoons serves as an advanced field and laboratory technician at TVAR.
 His main interests are Southeastern prehistory and geology.